bnomei/kirby3-htmlhead/readme.md

 - this will call all snippets of this plugin. add the name of your snippet without its file-extension.

 ### bnomei.htmlhead.seo (template only)
-- default: see snippet
+- default: see snippet, `false` to disable

 - you can use a [Kirby Page Model](https://getkirby.com/docs/developer-guide/advanced/models) or [Kirby Page Methods](https://getkirby.com/docs/developer-guide/objects/page) to provide the values `head_author` and `head_description` easily.

 ### bnomei.htmlhead.opengraph (template only)
-- default: see snippet
+- default: see snippet, `false` to disable

 ### bnomei.htmlhead.feed
 - default: false
 - URI for `application/rss+xml` feed page object.

-### bnomei.htmlhead.typekit
-- default: false
-- set your typkit id to load your fonts async.

-### bnomei.htmlhead.googlewebfonts
-- default: []
-- array of google font family names. like `Lato:400,700`.

-### bnomei.htmlhead.googleanalytics
-- default: 'UA-'
-- your google analytics id.

-### bnomei.htmlhead.googleanalytics.anonymizeIp
-- default: `true`
-- will set `anonymizeIp` if enabled.

 ### bnomei.htmlhead.a11ycss.debugOnly
 - default: option('debug', false)